huleg/mSD-Shield/src/docu.md

 ## Known Issues

 If using the Ethernet-Shield together with the mSD-Shield, this must be initialized before using the SD-Card.
+Because otherwise the W5100 Ethernet controller blocks the SPI interface.

 __mSD-Shield v1 (not mSD-Shield Mega-Edition):__